 - Leaving people with a good impression, without coming across as “trying too hard.”

 Self-promotion is often seen as bragging or selfishness.
 But influential leaders know that by promoting themselves authentically, for the right reasons, they can cut through the information that bombards us all each day.

 In the hands of an astute leader, self-promotion isn’t just a tool to advance one’s own career.
 It can provide visibility and opportunities for their direct reports, generate team and organizational pride, and make capabilities and ideas more visible across the organization — ultimately enhancing collaboration.

-3. Build and Maintain a Foundation of Trust.
+3. Build & Maintain a Foundation of Trust.